NRM Communities

 The groups are built around shared areas of expertise across regional NRM organisations and focus on sharing best practices, building leadership capacity, and addressing subject-matter priorities.

-NRM Regions Queensland currently provides support for seven Communities of Practice
+NRM Regions Queensland currently provides support for six Communities of Practice and two Working Groups

 GIS (Geographic Information System)